Loubrains/FuzzyMatcher/README.md

 python src/main.py
 ```

-# Requirements
+# Using the Application

-- pandas
-- thefuzz
-- chardet
+1. Start New Project or Append Data: Import your dataset.
+2. Fuzzy Match: Input a string to match and adjust the fuzziness threshold as needed.
+3. Create Category, Rename Category, Delete Category
+4. Categorize Results: categorize the selected fuzzy match results into the selected category/categories.
+5. Export Data: Once categorization is complete, export the data for further use.
+6. Save Project and Load Project: save the app's current state so you can return to it later.

+**NOTE:**
+- **'New Project' or 'Append Data'**:
+    - Accepts only `.csv` or `.xlsx` files.
+    - Assumes the first column contains UUIDs.
+    - Assumes subsequent columns contain open-ended text responses.
-- pytest
+- **Loading a Project:**
+    - Accepts only `.json` files.
+    - These files must have been previously saved from this app.

 # To do

 ### Functionality:

-- Ability to switch back to multi from single (spit warning "can't go back")
+- Implement the ability to switch back to multi from single categorization mode - spit warning "can't go back"
-- Ability to sort results by other dimensions
+- Enable sorting results by different dimensions.
-- Ability to pass in a list of category names?
+- Enable passing in a list of category names
-- Might need to handle different formattings of missing data coming from different sources (Q, excel, SPSS, etc), ideally separate from people responding with things like "N/A" etc.

-### UI:
+- Consider handling various formats of missing data (e.g., from Q, Excel, SPSS).

-- Maybe a box that always shows uncategorized (or remove current match and put them in there?)
+- Address UI enhancement ideas, such as a box that always shows 'Uncategorized' responses, tooltips and button sizing.
-- Tooltips (for what exactly?)
-- Make buttons size properly (all the same rectangles).

 ### Future:

-- Maybe an auto mode? i.e., auto-match and categorize for each category in the list, for a pre-defined threshold.
-- Documentation (e.g. docstrings).
-- User guide for the end user.
-- Environment Setup Script.
-- Unit tests.
-- Logging.
-- GUI tests?
-- Dependency update tool?
-- Dockerfile?
+- Explore the possibility of an auto mode for automated matching and categorization.
+- Write user documentation and guides.
+- Implement an environment setup script
+- Implement unit tests and loggin
+- Establish a routine for updating dependencies and consider containerization with Docker.